Last updated on December 30th, 2018

 9. Columbus became the capital of Ohio in 1816.
 Before this, the state’s capital was Chillicothe (the first capital), and then it was moved to Zanesville in 1810 and then one more time back to Chillicothe in 1812.

 10. Seven U.S. Presidents were born in Ohio.
 They are Ulysses Grant, Rutherford Hayes, James Garfield, Benjamin Harrison, William McKinley, William Taft and Warren Harding.
 The state is also nicknamed as the “Mother of Modern Presidents”.
 Here is a complete list of the U.S. Presidents since George Washington to Donald Trump.

-11. Ohio has the country’s 10th largest highway network and because of its geographical location serves for the economic growth of the region.
+11. Ohio has the country’s 10th largest highway network, and because of its geographical location it serves for the economic growth of the region.
 In the 1800s, the state was also known as the “Gateway State” because it connected the Eastern and the Western part of the United States.
 The connection facilitated the movement of goods and other resources.[1,3]

 12. The nickname “Buckeye State” comes from the buckeye tree, which grew abundantly on the state’s plains and hills.
 The tree’s seeds resemble a buck’s eye and hence the name of the tree.

 13. Goodyear (The Goodyear Tire & Rubber Company) which is among the top four tire manufacturing companies in the world was founded in 1899 in Akron, Ohio.
 Akron was also nicknamed as the “Rubber Capital of the World.”[5,6]

 14. Majority of the population of Ohio is of white European ancestry.

 15. Ohio is among the top three manufacturing employment providers in the United States.
 It is known for the manufacture of tires, jet engines, machine tools, auto assembly, office machines, refrigeration, and heating equipment among many others.
 Tourism is also a major industry in the state.